Felicious/Taiwan-Numba-ONE/README.md

    5. Optional: Invite user to [Google Calendar event](https://developers.google.com/apps-script/quickstart/forms "The useful how-to")?
    - This would be cool to implement, but it would require Kevin-叔叔 to indicate the pick-up time somewhere

+## Assumptions about User Inputs

+In order for this script to work, it assumes that the user will input data into the form a specific way.
+If the user fails to do so, _script may break_.

+1. Customer name is found on the 5th column (labeled "E", with the index 4 for programmers) of the Google Sheet
+2. The first column and row are used as names for each respective part.
+3. Comments are saved as the final data element of the Google Sheet.
+4. Food items are listed with the following naming scheme:
+   `$price item_name [description]`
+   Only _item name_ will be listed with the quantity on the Order Ticket 5.

 ## Testing

 ## Author